tomasherceg/dotvvm-docs/Pages/advanced-action-filters.md

 You have 4 methods you can override in this class:

-+ **OnViewModelCreated** - this method is called after the viewmodel was created.
++ `OnViewModelCreated` - this method is called after the viewmodel was created.
 You can use it to set additional viewmodel properties.

-+ **OnCommandExecuting** - this method is called right before the method referenced in the command binding is invoked.
++ `OnCommandExecuting` - this method is called right before the method referenced in the command binding is invoked.
 This method is only invoked during the postback.

-+ **OnCommandExecuted** - this method is called right after the method referenced in the command binding was finished.
++ `OnCommandExecuted` - this method is called right after the method referenced in the command binding was finished.
 This method is only invoked during the postback.

-+ **OnResponseRendering** - this method is called right before the viewmodel is serialized and the response is rendered.
++ `OnResponseRendering` - this method is called right before the viewmodel is serialized and the response is rendered.

 ### Model Validation using Filters

 If you want to perform the model validation before every command, it is not difficult.
-**DotVVM** already include such filter and includes it for all requests by default, but here is how it's implemented:
+Actually, **DotVVM** already include such filter and registers it for all requests by default.

 ```CSHARP
 using System;